naaseweb/naaseweb.github.io/_pages/conferences.md

 - Western Economic Association International (June/July)
     - Annual NAASE membership meeting
 - Southern Economic Association (November)
-- Eastern Economic Association (March)
+- Eastern Economic Association (Spring)

  NAASE members also often organize sessions at other regional conferences (*e.g.*,  Missouri Valley Economic Association, International Atlantic Economic Society), as well as at special conferences throughout the world.
 We provide a list of upcoming gatherings of sports economists, along with session organizers below.
 Please contact a [NAASE officer](/about-us.md) if you wish NAASE to promote an upcoming meeting of sports economists that is not listed.